-

 SR 66 from US 17 (SR 35) to Charlie Creek: Construction project: Crews will mill and resurface SR 66 from US 17 to Charlie Creek.
 Improvements will include milling and resurfacing, and motorists can expect a detour at Merle Langford Road when the westbound lane of SR 66 is closed for construction.
 Eastbound SR 66 will remain open throughout.
 Other improvements consist of sidewalk construction, drainage structures, guardrails, curb and gutter, new pavement markings and other safety improvements.
 Please use caution in the area and watch for workers, traffic signage, detours and equipment throughout the project.

-- Milling and resurfacing is ongoing, and motorists should expect longer delays in the queues and may want to consider using alternate routes.
+- Motorists should expect longer delays in the queues and may want to consider using alternate routes.

 Completion is expected in early 2026.